 Once the geometric entities are given, the next step is to define the computational domain.
 Based on whether the problem is an internal or external flow problem, the size of the computational domain can be determined.
 For an external flow problem, there is usually a characteristic body length L (the chord length of an airfoil, or the length of an aircraft).
-The far field boundary should usually be at least 10 times the body length away from the geometry so that the location of the far field boundary does not influence the solution quality significantly.
+The far-field boundary should usually be at least 10 times the body length away from the geometry so that the location of the far-field boundary does not influence the solution quality significantly.
 For an internal flow problem, there are usually an inlet and exit.
-If the inlet and exits are not defined, the user must first define the inlet and exit geometry based on experiences and common sense.
+If the inlet and exit are not defined, the user must first define the inlet and exit geometry based on experiences and common sense.
 For example, inlet and exit surfaces can be usually assumed to be planar.
-With properly defined inlets and exits, the physical domain of interest should be physically closed excluding gaps or holes smaller than d{min} .
-Then the computational domain should be big enough to contain the physical domain of interest.
+With properly defined inlets and exits, the physical domain of interest should be physically closed excluding gaps or holes smaller than d{\min} .
+The computational domain must be big enough to contain the physical domain of interest.

 Once the size of the computational domain is determined, we are ready to generate the interior grid.
-"Interior" here means "inside" the computational domain, and not necessarily inside a geometry (e.g. for external flow problems).
+'Interior' here means 'inside' the computational domain, and not necessarily inside a geometry (e.g. for external flow problems).
 To generate a computational grid inside a computational domain, the easiest approach may be to use a uniform Cartesian grid.
-However in this paper, 2n tree adaptive Cartesian grids are used following the viscous Cartesian grid approach 2^{7-28} .
-With the 2^n tree, the adaptive Cartesian grid can be clustered or de-clustered in a truly arbitrary fashion.
-In the 2n tree data structure, one tree node can have 2, 4, or 8 children as shown in Figure 6.
-This tree can be used to record the recursive subdivisions of a single Cartesian cell in an arbitrary fashion as shown in Figure 7.
-Note that a Cartesian cell using the 2^n tree data structure can be subdivided in one, two or all three coordinate directions.
-The popular Octree data structure can be viewed a special case of the 2^n tree.
+However, in this paper, 2^n tree adaptive Cartesian grids are used following the viscous Cartesian grid approach [26, 27].
+The adaptive Cartesian grids can be clustered or de-clustered in a truly arbitrary fashion.
+In the 2^n tree data structure, one tree node can have 2, 4, or 8 children as shown in Plate 3.
+This tree can be used to record the recursive subdivisions of a single Cartesian cell in an arbitrary fashion as shown in Figure 4.
+Note that a Cartesian cell using the 2^n tree data structure can be viewed as a special case of the 2^n tree.

-To start the adaptive Cartesian grid generation process, a single root Cartesian cell covering the entire computational domain is generated first.
-This cell is called a root cell because it occupies the top level - root - of the 2^n tree.
-All the other Cartesian cells are generated by recursively subdividing this root cell until the geometry-intersecting Cartesian cells satisfy a minimum grid resolution.
+To start the adaptive Cartesian grid generation process, a single-root Cartesian cell covering the entire computational domain is produced first.
+This cell is called a root cell because it occupies the top level-the root-of the 2^n tree.
+This root cell is recursively subdivided so that all the Cartesian cells-the leafs in the 2^n tree-satisfy the minimum grid resolution, i.e.